 December — John — amethyst — love

 As St. Cecilia lay dying, after giving her life for the Gospel, she made one last proclamation of faith.
 Outstretching her middle, index and thumb fingers, she declared her belief in the three Persons of the Trinity: Father, Son, and Holy Spirit.
 Folding down her ring and little fingers, she gave testimony to the hypostatic union of Jesus Christ’s Divine and Human natures.
-This moment is captured and preserved on the life-size that tops her tomb in Rome today.
+This moment is captured and preserved through the life-size image of her that tops her tomb in Rome today.

 The Catholic Church is indeed a Church of trend setters.
 Whether you’re looking for an alternative hand gesture for your favorite rock concert, or assigning a signature move to a Christian superhero in your story, you can give thanks to God for this little bit of inspiration from the very special St. Cecilia.
 Thank you God!